ClaireMorduch/clairemorduch/index.md

 <p class="pad-sides">…A CDFI needing assistance in underwriting, portfolio management or monitoring to ensure that your investments are lent wisely,</p>

 <p class="lead">I can help!</p>

+**Claire Morduch** -- _Strategic planning and financial analysis to develop more effective organizations, which are better able to strengthen families, reduce poverty and improve communities._  ClaireMorduch@gmail.com